Dragiyski/vault-game/README.md

 npm test
 ```

+Testing will start a browser to run the browser/integration tests.
+Testing will also produce coverage report at `coverage/index.html`.

 ## Code description

 The game code is located in `src/app`.
 It has 3 main components: model, view, and controller.